-We are applying the Biblical injunction “to till and to preserve” (Genesis 2:15) as well as the ancient Rabbinic ruling “do not destroy” into our way of life in our fragile desert environment.
+We apply the Biblical injunction “to till and to preserve” (Genesis 2:15) as well as the ancient Rabbinic ruling “do not destroy” into our way of life in our fragile desert environment.
 To this end we have established the Center for Creative Ecology (CfCE) – an ecological demonstration, education and research institute which deals with recycling, local organic food production, energy efficient housing, renewable energy, water conservation and sanitation, nature conservation and community engagement in environmental awareness and action.
-Through the work of the CfCE, Kibbutz Lotan is recognized as a pioneer in community recycling of waste: composting food scraps, development of waste separation centers and using waste in construction.
-The organic garden was the first CSA (community supported agriculture – subscription farm to table service) in Israel, an inspiration to the growing Urban Gardens movement across the country as well as other organic gardening education centers and today supplies fresh vegetables to our Solar Restaurant.
+Kibbutz Lotan is recognized as a pioneer in community recycling of waste and in using waste in construction.
+The organic garden was the first CSA (community supported agriculture – subscription farm to table service) in Israel, and today supplies fresh vegetables to our Solar Restaurant.
 We maintain a Nature and Bird Reserve and two natural history trails adjacent to the community.
 We have been active in developing natural construction, specializing in earthquake resistant and energy efficient straw bale construction, including testing of these materials with the Standards Institute of Israel.
-Thousands visit yearly for short tours, workshops in sustainable technologies and Permaculture Design and Training Certification.
-In these ways we are promoting a way of life on Kibbutz Lotan which balances the needs for development with consideration for the desert ecosystem and to develop our Center for Creative Ecology into an international educational resource.

 Membership & Visitors

 Non-working Guests welcome, Volunteers welcome,